 Applicant type: College / University Indigenous Group Government Entity Nonprofit

-Location of project: Counties in California: Del Norte County, Humboldt County, Mendocino County, Napa County, San Mateo County, Santa Cruz County, Shasta County, Siskiyou County, Sonoma County, Tehama County, Trinity County Expand all
+Location of project: Counties in California: Del Norte County, Humboldt County, Mendocino County, Napa County, San Mateo County, Santa Cruz County, Shasta County, Siskiyou County, Sonoma County, Tehama County, Trinity County Show all

 The California Department of Fish and Wildlife (CDFW) through the Fisheries Restoration Grant Program (FRGP) is soliciting proposals for projects that restore, enhance, or protect anadromous salmonid habitat in anadromous watersheds of California or projects that lead to restoration, enhancement, or protection of anadromous salmonid habitat, as well as contribute to the objectives of the California Water Action Plan, State Wildlife Action Plan, and the fulfillment of CDFW’s Mission.
 There are four focuses under which funds can be awarded; this page details the following focus area: